Featured on the Newsstand

 The Fabulous Women's Magazine

 This is the epitome of a modern, classy women's interests magazine.
-Each bi-annual issue is divided into chapters: Specific Matters, Great Lives and Fashionable Doings.
-Within this framework you get interviews with interesting and important women, useful tidbits from packing a suitcase to threading eyebrows, and fashion spreads featuring sophisticated and wearable modern classics.
-With a clean, readable design and enough pages to keep you occupied until the next issue, it is a beauty.
+Each bi-annual issue is divided into chapters, giving some structure to the articles.
+Within this framework you get interviews with interesting and important women, shorter articles on living in the modern world, and useful tidbits from packing a suitcase to threading eyebrows.
+Interspersed are fashion spreads that tell a story.
+Whether they are featuring sophisticated and wearable modern classics, or quirky thrift store finds, they are always fun and stylish.
+With a clean, readable design, large size and enough pages to keep you occupied until the next issue, it is a beauty.
 Bi-Annual, Britain, $15.99